-Notice of First Meeting/Hearing
+Notice of Public Hearing

-Under IC 4-22-2-24, IC 13-14-8-6, and IC 13-14-9, notice is hereby given that on September 11, 2002 at 1:30 p.m. at the Indiana Government Center-South, 402 West Washington Street, Conference Center Room C, Indianapolis, Indiana the Water Pollution Control Board will hold a public hearing on amendments to 327 IAC 6.1.
-The purpose of this hearing is to receive comments from the public prior to the preliminary adoption of these rules by the board.
+Under IC 4-22-2-24, IC 13-14-8-6, and IC 13-14-9, notice is hereby given that on March 12, 2003 at 1:30 p.m., at the Indiana Government Center-South, 402 West Washington Street, Conference Center Room A, Indianapolis, Indiana the Water Pollution Control Board will hold a public hearing on proposed amendments to 327 IAC 6.1.

+The purpose of this hearing is to receive comments from the public prior to final adoption of these rules by the board.
 All interested persons are invited and will be given reasonable opportunity to express their views concerning the proposed amendments.
 Oral statements will be heard, but for the accuracy of the record, all comments should be submitted in writing.

-Additional information regarding this action may be obtained from Lynn West, Rules, Planning, and Outreach Section, Office of Land Quality, (317) 232-3593 or (800) 451-6027 (in Indiana).
+Additional information regarding this action may be obtained from Lynn West, Rules, Outreach and Planning Section, Office of Land Quality, (317) 232-3593 or (800) 451-6027 (in Indiana).